Rick Siow Mong Goh A*STAR Institute of Advanced Intelligence and Computing

 An introduction to the Biodesign innovation framework and its application to medtech and healthcare AI development.
 This interactive workshop guides participants through structured methods for identifying unmet clinical needs, filtering opportunities, and crafting impactful solutions.
 Attendees gain practical tools for translating ideas into viable, patient-centred products while considering industry and commercial realities.

-Phin Peng Lee Acting Program Director, Singapore Biodesign
+Phin Peng Lee Programme Director, Singapore Biodesign

 Dr. Lee Phin Peng is currently serving as the Programme Director for Singapore Biodesign, which is the national platform for health and medtech innovation talent development, and the Lead for MedTech at A*STAR.
 Dr. Lee also holds an adjunct Assistant Professor position at the Duke-NUS Medical School.